 While the permanent exhibits and shows continue to draw visitors from across the country, the ALPLM also welcomes acclaimed temporary collections that encourage people to return again and again.
-Spies, Traitors, Saboteurs: Fear and Freedom in America – a critically acclaimed, national touring exhibit from the International Spy Museum comes to the ALPLM.
-Spies, Traitors, Saboteurs reveals nine major events in history when Americans were threatened by enemies within United States borders.
-This exhibit depicts how the government and the public responded, highlighting the evolution of U.S. counterintelligence and homeland security efforts, as well as examining the challenge of securing our nation without compromising the civil liberties upon which it was founded.
-For this exhibit run only, the professional historians, researchers and storytellers at the ALPLM are also creating an exclusive new segment called “Spies in the Civil War” revealing a fascinating, largely untold history of the war between the states.
-The exhibit opens Friday March 27, 2020 in the Illinois Gallery at the ALPLM.
+A recent favorite to visit the museum was Spies, Traitors, Saboteurs: Fear and Freedom in America – a critically acclaimed, national touring exhibit from the International Spy Museum.
+Spies, Traitors, Saboteurs revealed nine major events in history when Americans were threatened by enemies within United States borders.
+It depicted how the government and the public responded, highlighting the evolution of U.S. counterintelligence and homeland security efforts, as well as examining the challenge of securing our nation without compromising the civil liberties upon which it was founded.
+This exhibit is just one example of the many popular temporary collections that have graced the ALPLM through the years.

 There is so much to see and do at the ALPLM, groups will have more than enough to keep them entertained.
 In fact, organizers may want to add another day to the agenda to allow plenty of time to explore everything the library and museum has to offer.